Kludex/mangum/CONTRIBUTING.md

 Running the setup script will create a local Python virtual environment.
 It assumes that `python3.7` is available in the path and will install the development dependencies located in `requirements.txt`.

+Additionally, [uv](https://docs.astral.sh/uv/getting-started/installation/) needs to be installed on the system for the script to run properly.

 ```shell
 ./scripts/setup
 ```